Geraldo Majella Agnelo: Cardinal

+Illness and death

+Agnelo suffered a stroke in December 2022 and was in poor health thereafter.
+By 25 August 2023 his condition had rapidly deteriorated and he was in intensive care.
+Agnelo died at dawn in Londrina on 26 August 2023.
+He was 89.

 Views

 2005 conclave

 In April 2005, he said that he was very happy at the selection of Cardinal Joseph Ratzinger as the new Pope of the Catholic Church.

 Catholic-Lutheran dialogue

-Agnelo has supported efforts to improve dialogue between Lutherans and Catholics.
+Agnelo supported efforts to improve dialogue between Lutherans and Catholics.

 Abortion

 Cardinal Agnelo expressed concern with Brazilian politicians over a plan to legalize abortion in the country.